erde-lang/erde-lang.github.io/src/docs/breaking-changes-lua.md

 end
 ```

-This is an **extremely** common mistake in Lua, especially to those newer to the
+An **extremely** common mistake in Lua is to accidentally create a global
+function instead of a local one, especially to those newer to the language
-language (I _still_ forget this occasionally).
+(I _still_ forget this occasionally).
 To accomodate for this, function
 declarations in Erde create local functions by default.
 Thus the following are
 equivalent: